-The longer Circuito Grande, which spans 150 miles (240 kilometers), features even more natural beauty, like waterfalls coming from the Coacó and Blanco streams, rock formations at Valle Encantado, rivers, and more.
+The longer Circuito Grande, which spans 150 miles (240 kilometers) and is also partially paved, features even more natural beauty, like waterfalls coming from the Coacó and Blanco streams, rock formations at Valle Encantado, rivers, and more.

 The Francisco P. Moreno Museum of Patagonia, which focuses on natural science, cultural anthropology, and regional history, has both permanent and temporary exhibits such as one on aboriginal history related to the Mapuche, Selknam, Tehuelche, and Yámana cultures.
 The museum is located in the east wing of the Centro Cívico, a building complex declared a National Historical Monument.

-Another good choice is the Museo Paleontológico which educates visitors on the region's fossils, showing off an approximately 22 million year-old shark jaw, along with dinosaur skeletons and more.
+Another good choice is the Museo Paleontológico, which educates visitors on the region's fossils and shows off an approximately 22-million-year-old shark jaw, along with dinosaur skeletons and other artifacts.

 AddressEl Bolsón, Río Negro, Argentina

 Located 80 miles (129 kilometers) south of Bariloche in Argentina's Patagonia, the town of El Bolsón has not only the Quemquemtreu river running through it but is situated at the base of Mount Piltriquitrón.
 The area's bounty offers mountain scenery, sports, fishing, and a peaceful, restful vacation.
 The town also has one of South America's best craft fairs downtown at Plaza Pagano on Thursdays and Saturdays.
 Experience artists creating everything from pottery to stained glass to jewelry and metal pieces while you drink a craft beer and listen to live music.